- Strategy

 5. Focusing on features instead of solutions

 You don't want to become "the next feature factory."
-When you're trying to market your product, the most important thing is that it solves people's problems.
+The most important thing when trying to market your product is that it solves people's problems.

 You should consider solutions rather than features since this will help your product roadmap stay focused.